 not include mechanical plant or machinery or gates, fences, walls, or other means of

 From this document, it should be understood that the measurement is taken from the point closest to the ground.
-As described above, always take to neighbours and use common sense that your shed platform is not going to impact anyone around you.
+As described above, always talk to neighbours and use common sense that your shed platform is not going to impact anyone around you.

 You can read more about building a shed base on uneven ground in my other post.
 Follow the button below for the full article.